Anti-pluricanonical systems on Fano varieties: Boundedness of complements

 where $B_{T'}$ and $P_{T'}$ are the discriminant and moduli divisors of adjunction for fibre spaces applied to $({X'},B')$ over $T'$, and such that $B_{T'}\in\Phi(\mathfrak{S})$ and $qP_T$ is nef Cartier for any high resolution $T\to T'$.
 We can assume $q$ is divisible by $p$.\\

-\emph{Step 2}.
-Pick a sufficiently high resolution $\psi\colon T\to T'$ so that the moduli part $P_T$ is nef and it satisfies the pullback property of Theorem \ref{t-adj-fib-spaces} (ii).
+\emph{Step 3}.
+In this step we show that perhaps after replacing $X$, $pM$ is linearly the pullback of some Cartier divisor $pM_T$ on a resolution $T$ of $T'$.
+Pick a sufficiently high log resolution $\psi\colon T\to T'$ of $(T',B_T')$ so that the moduli part $P_T$ is nef and it satisfies the pullback property of Theorem \ref{t-adj-fib-spaces} (ii).
 We consider $(T',B_{T'}+P_{T'})$ as a generalised pair with data $\psi\colon T\to T'$ and $P_T$.
-It is generalised lc because $(X',B')$ is lc.
+Since $(X',B')$ is lc, the coefficients of the discriminant divisor $B_T$ on $T$ are at most $1$, hence $(T',B_{T'}+P_{T'})$ is generalised lc.
 Replace $X$ so that the induced map $f\colon X\bir T$ is a morphism.
 Since $M$ is nef, $\phi^*M'=M+E$ for some exceptional$/X'$ and effective $\Q$-divisor $E$.
 Since $M'\sim_\Q 0/T'$, $E$ is vertical$/T'$, so there is a non-empty open subset of $T'$ over which $E=0$ and $M\sim_\Q 0$.
-Since $X'$ is Fano type, the general fibres of $f'$ are also Fano type, hence they are rationally connected which in turn implies the general fibres of $f$ are rationally connected [\ref{HM-rat-connected}][\ref{Zhang-rat-connected}].
-Thus perhaps after replacing $X$ and $T$ and applying Lemma \ref{l-nef-div-descent}, $pM\sim pf^*M_T$ for a $\Q$-divisor $M_T$ on $T$ so that $pM_T$ is nef Cartier.
-Moreover, since $E$ is vertical and $\sim_\Q 0$ over $T$, $E=f^*E_T$ for some effective $\Q$-divisor $E_T$.
-On the other hand, since $E$ is exceptional$/X'$, applying [\ref{B-lc-flips}, Lemma 3.2] to $E$ over $T'$ shows that $E$ is very exceptional over $T'$ which in turn implies $E_T$ is exceptional over $T'$.
-In particular, this means $M_{T'}:=\psi_*M_T$ is $\Q$-Cartier as $M_T+E_T\sim_\Q 0/T'$.
-By construction, $q(P_T+M_T)$ is nef Cartier and $qM'\sim qf'^*M_{T'}$. \\
+Since $X'$ is of Fano type, the general fibres of $f'$ are also of Fano type, hence they are rationally connected which in turn implies the general fibres of $f$ are rationally connected [\ref{HM-rat-connected}][\ref{Zhang-rat-connected}].
+Thus perhaps after replacing $X$ and $T$ and applying Lemma \ref{l-nef-div-descent}, $pM\sim pf^*M_T$ for a $\Q$-divisor $M_T$ on $T$ so that $pM_T$ is nef Cartier.\\